musikalkemist/prophet/README.md

 *prophet* requires Python 3.8.

 ### revChatGPT
 *prophet* uses the *revChatGPT* library to interact with the ChatGPT model.

+You have to create a *chatgptconfig.json* file in the *prophet* directory and pass a field called *session_token*.
+This is the session token that you get from the ChatGPT website.
+To know how to do this, please check *revChatGPT*'s wiki page.

 ### Setting up Google Cloud Text-To-Speech